Mosher Center Team

 Massachusetts Medical Society

-I’m a surgical histotechnologist and a surgical assistant.
-I’ve been working in Mohs for nearly 20 years, and 15 of these with Dr. Mosher.
+Hello, my name is Christina and I started my healthcare career at Northeastern University and worked at Beth Israel Hospital for 20 plus years and where I met Dr. Mosher as a resident and Sharon Sasso.
+I’m a surgical histotechnologist and a surgical tech.
+I’ve been working in Mohs since 2005, and with Dr. Mosher since 2010.
 I take the cancerous tissue and process it in the laboratory by freezing and carefully taking thin sections on our cryostat.
 Then the tissue moves through a variety of stains that help highlight tumor cells.
 Dr. Mosher then reads the slides and determines if there is any more tumor left to remove.
 While I really enjoy this part of my job, I am even more passionate about working directly with patients.
 Unlike many histotechnologists, I also serve as a surgical scrub technician, which means I assist Dr. Mosher with the plastic surgery repairs after the skin cancers have been removed.
 I like to make patients feel at ease, comfortable, and relaxed during their procedures.
-When necessary, I scrub in to assist with the plastic surgical repairs.
+When necessary, I scrub in to assist with the plastic surgeon with surgical repairs.
 In addition, whenever Dr. Mosher wants a terrific bandage for the patients, she calls for me!

 When I’m not at work I love to travel and spend quality time with my family, my dog Cruiser, and my husband Tim.

-I grew up in Massachusetts, where I enjoyed playing lacrosse.
-A passion for hard work and medicine runs in my family - my sister and I are both nurses.
+As a native of Massachusetts, a passion for hard work and medicine runs in my family - my sister and I are both nurses.
 I started as a surgical technician at Beth Israel Deaconess Medical Center before transitioning into my RN role for four years in the Emergency Room.
 Then, I realized my passion for Mohs and returned to the Mohs unit.
-I am proud to have 25 years and counting of clinical Mohs experience.
+I am proud to have 26 years and counting of clinical Mohs experience.

-I have worked with Dr Mosher for the past 14 years.
+I have worked with Dr Mosher since 2008.
 Our team provides unparalleled care to our surgical patients with special attention to cosmetic reconstruction.
-What sets us apart is that we function as a cohesive unit given that we have worked together for 14-25 years, and share a passion for outstanding clinical care.
+What sets us apart is that we function as a cohesive unit given that we have worked together since 2008, and share a passion for outstanding clinical care.
 Having surgery can be frightening, but we make it an enjoyable experience for patients.

 We meet our patients where they need to be met- whether that be by chatting them through the case, listening to music together, or hearing stories about their families, we always come out at the end having learned something new about them, and often just about life.
 There is no greater gift in medicine these days than having time to spend with our patients - while awake - and Mohs provides that unique opportunity.

-Outside of work, I enjoy spending time with my husband and 2 children mostly in hockey rinks.
+Outside of work, I enjoy spending time with my husband, 2 children mostly in hockey rinks, and our dog Willow.
 I also enjoy exercising and being outdoors.

 Natalie Santaniello, RN